 The power clean is an excellent movement---for the appropriate lifter.
 It's a combination of the deadlift and front squat.
 It works like magic for those looking for strength gain, hypertrophy and if loaded properly, fat loss.

 CytoSport's new Monster series is sports nutrition that stands for Truth, Power and Life.
-Click here to order now.But just because it they do it, doesn't mean the average Joe should.
-It's kinda like communism, on paper and in theory it looks good, but rarely works in reality.
+Click here to order now.But just because they do it, doesn't mean the average Joe should.
+It's kinda like communism, on paper, and in theory, it looks good, but rarely works in reality.

-If you are interested in training the Olympic lifts, whether its for sport or to augment athletic development, it's far more beneficial for you to master technique first.
+If you are interested in training the Olympic lifts, whether it is for sport or to augment athletic development, it's far more beneficial for you to master technique first.
 Ben Meraz, a friend of mine who is also a national level weightlifting coach says this:

 Common mistakes with the power clean

 Mistake #1 - The lifter's efficacy of the lift is far behind their limit strengthYour limit strength is defined as how much weight you can move for 1-3 reps.
 Since it takes thousands of reps to gain proficiency in the clean, your technique will take some time to improve.
 However, if you're a novice in the gym with less than 2 years experience, strength gains come quickly.
 We call these #newbiegains.